WWE Smackdown preview: Mystery wrestler advertised for The Last Time Is Now tournament - Pro Wrestling Dot Net

 -Jey Uso vs. The Miz in a “The Last Time Is Now Tournament” opening round match

 Powell’s POV: Joe Hendry?
 Matt Cardona?
+Trick Williams?
 Santos Escobar?
 The Red Rooster?
 Smackdown will be live from Albany, New York, at MVP Arena.
-Join me for my weekly live review as the show airs Fridays on USA Network at 7CT/8ET.
-My same-night audio review will be available exclusively for Dot Net Members (including our Patreon patrons).
+Join Jake Barnett for our weekly live review as the show airs on USA Network at 7CT/8ET.
+Jake’s same-night audio review will be available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment